Maryland school shooter used father's gun

-The Maryland teenager who terrorized his high school used his father's gun to shoot a girl he'd just broken up with and another classmate, investigators said Wednesday.
+The Maryland teenager who terrorized his high school used his father's handgun to shoot a girl he'd just broken up with and another classmate, investigators said Wednesday.

 Austin Wyatt Rollins, 17, was later killed when he traded shots with the school resource officer at Great Mills High School, they said.